cooleydw494/codemonkeys/README.md

 complicate the update process.
 Please note that while I'm working hard to make updates as seamless as possible, it's always a good idea to back up your work before updating.

-For easy export of your `monkey-manifest.yaml`, `programs`, and all `customizable` directories, simply run
+For easy export of your `monkey-manifest.yaml`, `programs`, and all `custom` directories, simply run

 ```
 monk export